-When you’re out camping in the wilderness, your campsite is extremely important and will play a big part in your camping experience.
+When you’re out hiking or mountaineering in the wilderness, your campsite is extremely important and will play a big part in your camping experience.
 When you set up your campsite, you need to take a lot into consideration to make sure everything is where it should be.
 And if you’ve never camped before, it’s especially important to know how to set up your camp so you have the best experience possible.
 Here is what all campers need to know about laying out and setting up their campsite for a weekend in the woods.

 Table of Contents